abhaykrgupta/Auto-Apply-Job/README.md

 <br/>

-### AI-Powered Resume Builder (15 Templates)
+### AI-Powered Resume Builder (16 Templates)
 Design stunning, ATS-optimized resumes directly inside the platform.
-Choose from **15 professional templates** spanning Single-Column, Sidebar, Banner, Two-Column, Timeline, and Traditional layouts.
+Choose from **16 professional templates** spanning Single-Column, Sidebar, Banner, Two-Column, Timeline, and Traditional layouts.
+Every template renders identically in both the live HTML preview and the downloaded PDF.
 Features include:
 - **Import existing PDF** → AI parses and pre-fills all sections automatically
 - **Live preview** with real-time rendering as you type
 - **AI Enhancement** → GPT-4o rewrites your bullet points for maximum impact
-- **One-click PDF download** with pixel-perfect fidelity
+- **One-click PDF download** with pixel-perfect fidelity across all 16 layouts
 - **Deploy feature** to share a live URL of your resume
 - **Multiple saved projects** (e.g., "Frontend Resume", "Leadership Resume")